Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 You can also note the `$$eval` call in our `listCount` getter, which allows us to evaluate a function against all matching elements (in our case, we just want to count them).
 You can also use `$eval` to only match the first element.

+### Second Test

+Our [second test](/EndtoEnd/playwright/e2e.test.js#L25-29), we check that selecting a list displays the correct `todoCount` of 3.
+This comes from selecting the last list visible, which is from our [test-data.json](/EndtoEnd/test-data.json#L1-12) that was used to seed our database before the tests are run.

+Our [page object](/EndtoEnd/playwright/app-page.js#L33-39) shows that our `todoCount` is basically what we saw with `listCount` and our `selectList` method simply calls the `click` method with the appropriate child selector.

+A [small utility](/EndtoEnd/playwright/app-page.js#L3-3)  was created to allow for searching for a negative or positive child index.